 Animal feed, vet bills, enrichment (toys, pools, that sort of thing) are paid for exclusively from the CCFS account.
 Our accounts with the feed store, our veterinarians (private large animal, UF), and Amazon are in the name of CCFS and so we use those funds to pay these bills.
 This is the main way in which donor funds are spent, as it is the largest single monthly expense for the sanctuary.

 Employees—it depends.
-We have two full-time paid employees, Dave and Sam.
-Dave works exclusively with the animals at Critter Creek and his salary is paid with the CCFS account.
-Sam, as the Critter Hills caretaker and animal care and wellness manager, is similarly paid with CCFS funds.
-We also have three part-time employees that sometimes do a mix of jobs at Critter Hills and Critter Creek.
+We have five paid employees.
+Most employees work exclusively with the animals at Critter Creek and their salaries are paid with the CCFS account.
+However, some of our team members do a mix of jobs at Critter Hills and Critter Creek.
 Much of it is animal care and infrastructure-related, but some relates to farming hay and caring for the property.
 For this reason, we will pay them from different accounts depending on the work done.
-Please note that board members are not compensated for their work on the board takes a salary and everything else is volunteer-run.
+Please note that board members are not compensated for their work on the board.

 Infrastructure—it depends.
 An improvement to the property technically builds equity in the property.
 For this reason, we use the CCFS account only to pay for improvements directly related to animal care.
 For example, Dave recently constructed this shelter for the boys (pictured to the right).
 Since this is an improvement that is directly used by the animals, it was paid for with the CCFS account.
 Similarly, Dave is pouring concrete stones for the pigs to help keep their hooves filed down.
 These are completely animal care-related, so CCFS is paying.
 However, when we had to put limestone down on our road to make it more passable, we paid with our personal account.
 Yes, we need a passable road to get to the animals, but it’s not something they directly use.